Hilarioo/Hatchio/README.md

 #### Currently Working

-- Transfering roland's branch code for hashing first time users > id10
 - Notifications for Employers & Students :: Aaron
 - Profile Pages for Professors | Employers :: Aaron
 - PUT requests for all users to edit their information :: Aaron
 - Improved Professor Review System :: Lyra

+#### Thursday, April 21, 2021 :: Aaron

+- Transfered roalnd's branch code for hasing firs time users in database // to work around the issue of default users, i used an efficient solution because it works for the time being
+- I re-added the ec2 instance because /routes can't be accessed without the url

 #### Wenesday, April 21, 2021 :: Aaron